Joanna Groves

 Menopause

 Until I was ill in 2015, I took my body for granted.
 I’d suffered bouts of burnout most my adult life.
-I would be floored for a few weeks a couple of times a year.
+I'd be floored for a few weeks a couple of times a year.
 A familiar cycle that became part of my landscape.
 I was active, vivacious, exercised and ate well, and wildly over-functioned in most areas of life.
 It worked until it didn’t.

-Grief cannot be solved, it’s an invitation to connect deeply within.
 The direction of grief is slow and down (Francis Weller).
 This is soul-work.
 Developing a relationship with my body has shown me not only the grief I carry, but the sheer level of denial and dissociation that left me disconnected from myself and my closest relationships.

 Love after Love, Derek Walcott